 In cases where there are no surviving children, grandchildren, or great-grandchildren, the partner inherits all assets and personal property of the deceased and the experts at Affinity Legal Estate Planning can help transfer assets.

 If a couple jointly owns their home and were joint tenants when the first partner dies, the survivor will inherit the other’s share of the property.
 If the partners are tenants in common, the surviving partner does not inherit the other person’s share automatically.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.